yogeshwar607/shreemoryacabs/TECHNICAL_SEO_LOCAL_SEO_PLAN.md

 **Email Template:**
 ```
-Subject: How was your GreenEVCabs experience?
+Subject: How was your Shree Morya Cabs experience?

 Hi [Name],

-Thank you for choosing GreenEVCabs for your [Pune to Mumbai Airport] trip!
+Thank you for choosing Shree Morya Cabs for your [Pune to Mumbai Airport] trip!

 We hope you enjoyed your journey in our luxury electric SUV with [Driver Name].